TezadaConnect/cgnovellette/content/posts/weeks-of-seamless-eternity.md

 draft: false
 ---

-‘Why do I do this?’
-He asked himself.
+‘Why do I do this?’ he asked himself.
 Trembling thighs, lying on the floor—past nineteen in the evening.

 “Seventy seven… seventy seven…” he chanted, that number never left his mind for two weeks.
 Things were… at least daunting for him—After all, he had set a three- to six-day commitment per week.
 But hey, he’s done it for three months already!